DocsWatchTowerGenerate API Key

 Section

-The idempotency key prevents duplicate ingestion when your platform retries requests.
+The API key authenticates the organization.
+The idempotency key protects against duplicate ingestion when retries happen.

 Send these on every ingestion request